arob5/arob5.github.io/_posts/2024-05-19-Gaussian-Measures-multivariate.md

 </blockquote>
 As for the factorization, the [Cholesky decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition) is a standard choice when $C$ is positive definite.
-When $C$ is only positive semidefinite, the eigendecomposition provides another option, since
+When $C$ is merely positive semidefinite, the eigendecomposition provides another option, since
 $$
 C = UDU^\top = UD^{1/2} D^{1/2} U^\top = (UD^{1/2})(UD^{1/2})^\top